Reducing the Remuneration Subject to Source Deductions of Income Tax

 - contributions to a registered retirement savings plan (RRSP), a voluntary retirement savings plan (VRSP) or a pooled registered pension plan (PRPP) that you withhold and remit directly to the plan administrator;

-- contributions to a retirement compensation arrangement that you withhold and pay to the retirement compensation arrangement;
+- contributions to a retirement compensation arrangement that you withhold and pay to the retirement compensation arrangement on behalf of the employee;

 - the deduction for the purchase of shares in a labour-sponsored fund;